MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 - **Event templates:** Save any customization you make in an environment for an event template to be reused in future events.

+- **Custom environments:** Create custom interactive experiences in Unity with the Mesh toolkit, designing and developing environments that best suit your business needs.

 ## Event flow

 Events in Mesh should be familiar to most organizations that work with Microsoft Teams with the added step of customization.
 So, Create, customize, and host: